docker plugin enable

 $ docker plugin enable [OPTIONS] PLUGIN

-Refer to the options section for an overview of available OPTIONS
+Refer to the options section for an overview of available OPTIONS for this command.

 Description